What is Motor Trade Insurance?

 One of the main risks involved in not having adequate cover is the financial damage it can cause.
 Some traders may think it would be cheaper to not invest in trade car insurance and to pay for any claims themselves should one arise.
 Although this sounds like an easy option, it is the most financially damaging route to take.

 Our Motor Trade brokers measure the risk of claims and how much these claims could cost.
 If you simply think you can pay for these claims yourself, you could find that claims cost far more than you would have anticipated.
 This can lead to you risking the financial standing of your motor trade business.

 Customers are more likely to sell their car, buy a car, or have their car fixed by a motor trader who has valid and full motor trade policy.
 This is because the customer will feel comforted to know they are protected from all claim situations.
 Not being a fully insured motor trader could mean you risk losing customers or can’t even attract customers to your business causing a drop in financial stability.

-Therefore it is best to always have effective motor trade policy, it simply isn’t worth the risk of going without it.
+Therefore it is best to always have an effective motor trade policy, it simply isn’t worth the risk of going without it.
 Investment into motor trade insurance cover today ensures you will continue to attract customers over time by following the correct guidelines in the event of claim.